djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 1. Ignoring smaller terms: If $a < b$ then $O(a+b) = O(b)$, for example $O(n^2 + n) = O(n^2)$
 1. Upper bound only: If $a < b$ then an $O(a)$ algorithm is also an $O(b)$ algorithm.
 For example, an $O(n)$ algorithm is also an $O(n^2)$ algorithm (but not vice versa).
 1. $n$ and $log n$ are "bigger" than any constant, for example $O(n + k) = O(n)$

+### Misconceptions

+* Outside of academia, you will never be required to perform a formal proof to demonstrate the Big O of an algorithm.
+* It is a language used to describe existing algorithms and data structures.
+* The fact that an algorithm is O(n) does not imply that it will scale linearly.
+Only that it is bounded by afun ction of such a form.

 ## The Running time of a program